ar0x4/DockPiler/README.md

 - [ ] NuGet package support for C++
 - [ ] Parallel project building
 - [ ] Build caching

-## License

-This project is provided as-is for educational and development purposes.

 ---